 But, now a physically active grandmother can easily do the same using the WaterBuck.
 No wind power, electricity, solar or other micro-grid technology is needed.

 Using a simple combination of human shape, motion, weight and strength, volumes of water can be pumped from water wells.
 Depths far beyond what could even be considered are now possible with the WaterBuck Pump.

 The WaterBuck Pump has an enormous amount of mechanical advantage for a manual deep well pump.
-For more detailed information, please see our mechanical advantage page.

 The following results – a feat unprecedented in the common hand pump sector – are from pumping with an 80-foot static water level and with a 4-inch brass pump cylinder with 2-inch drop pipe.